bryantaustin13/cqf-measures/postman-tests/temp_output.md

  The following lists test sections and the required resources for those sections.
-This file was generated using sot.sh at 2024-08-19 14:38:18
+This file was generated on  date using sot.sh
-/

 ## CodeSystem 1 Shareable
  https://hl7.org/fhir/R4/codesystem-request-intent.json
  https://terminology.hl7.org/3.1.0/CodeSystem-v3-ActCode.json